jsonMartin/readwise-mirror/README.md

 [^1]: You might want to ensure that properties like `author` are omitted from the template as these have a tendency to break frontmatter.
 Alternatively, you can run a plugin like "Linter" to check and fix all your Readwise notes before upgrading, or you simply remove all properties except `uri` from your template and rebuild it after a successful upgrade.
 [^2]: There are different cases where this can happen.
 For example, you can manually change Metadata of Reader and Readwise items.
 Without tracking, this would create a new file during the next sync.
 With tracking, we can rename the file based on the new metadata, and also based on whatever you chose as custom filename template.
-[^3]: Readwise has a quite elaborate deduplication strategy itself where a number of factors outside of our control define if a new item is created for a highlight or if it ends up being appended to an existing item.
-It is therefore entirely possible, although usually unlikely, that a Readwise library contains different items of the same type with the same title.
-[^4]: The use of `highlights_url` is a deliberate choice over the `id` value alone, both because, as an URL, it contains a namespace (allowing differention from other ID values) and because it allows the user to jump directly to the Readwise item in question.
-[^5]: If at all possible, it is always better to change mistakes at the source, that is in Readwise itself.
-If, for example, Readwise has not correctly parsed an author's name, you might want to change this in the metadata in Readwise instead of manually updating (and protecting) the `author` property in Readwise.
-Nevertheless, there might be use cases where a *sync once, protect afterwards* approach might be useful.